phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 There are a few existing methods for accurately determining protein structure.
 In this section, we will pause to discuss two of them.

 First, **X-ray crystallography** (sometimes called **macromolecular crystallography**) works by first crystallizing many copies of a protein and then shining an intense x-ray beam at the crystal.
 When light hits each protein, it is diffracted, creating patterns from which the position of each atom in the protein can be inferred.
-X-ray crystallography identifies a protein's structure with extreme precision, but it has its drawbacks.
-Crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
-Moreover, the approach is very expensive, costing around $2,000 per protein sample.

 If you are interested in learning more about X-ray crystallography, check out the following excellent two-part video series from The Royal Institution.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/gLsC4wlrR2A" frameborder="0" allowfullscreen></iframe>

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/WJKvDUo3KRk" frameborder="0" allowfullscreen></iframe>

 Second, we could use **cryo-electron microscopy** (**cryo-EM**).
-In this approach,
+In this approach, we preserve thousands of copies of our protein in non-crystalline ice and then examine them with an electron microscope.
+Check out the following YouTube video from the University of California San Francisco for a lengthier introduction to cryo-EM.

+<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/Qq8DO-4BnIY" frameborder="0" allowfullscreen></iframe>

+Unfortunately, both of these approaches are expensive.
+X-ray crystallography costs upward of $2,000 per protein; furthermore, Crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
+As for cryo-EM, an electron microscope is a very complicated machine that may cost anywhere between $100,000 and $27 million (the actual cost of a microscope housed at Lawrence Berkeley National Lab).

 START HERE

-**electron microscopy** (**3DEM**) directly images a protein using a system of electron lenses.
-Producing 3D images requires imaging thousands of different particles that are preserved in non-crystalline ice (cryo-EM).
-Improvements in 3DEM have allowed resolution of the images to improve drastically and in some cases, reaching the resolution levels of NMR spectroscopy.
-However, because electron microscopes are extremely complicated machinery, purchasing one may cost anywhere between $100,000 to the most expensive $27 million (located in Lawrence Berkeley National Lab).
-UC San Francisco has published an informative YouTube video that introduces cryo-electron microscopy.

-<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/Qq8DO-4BnIY" frameborder="0" allowfullscreen></iframe>

 Protein structures that have been determined are typically stored in the Protein Data Bank (PDB) and is constantly growing larger and larger.
 As of 1 April 2020, there are a total of 162,269 entries on the PDB, but is this really a large number?